EvgenyPodshivalov/zabbix-prom-sd/README.md

 # Prometheus Discovery for Zabbix
-This is Service Discovery you can using for discovery hosts from Zabbix system monitoring.
+This is file_sd Prometheus Service Discovery.
+You can be using it for discovery hosts from Zabbix system monitoring.